mcgtrt/go-puerto/README.md

 - advanced email address validator
 - password and name validator (with default MIN/MAX values you can easily adjust)

 What's more, this project is fully covered in tests.
-It doesn't cover the functions that are entry points for extending application like adding paths with methods to the router or constructor method for the global store and handler object.
-Beside those few methods this project has 100% test coverage.
+It doesn't cover the functions that act as entry point for extending application like adding extending router paths or global store and handler constructors.
+Apart from those, this project has 99% test coverage.

 ## VSCode

-For debugging in VSCode:

-!!!
-Operation below may potentially lead to exposing your env vars publicly !!!
-The best solution to stop any data exposure of local variables, add folder `.vscode` to `.gitignore` file.

 If you want to debug in VSCode you need to insert all environmental variables in the .vscode/launch.json.
+Remember to add `/.vscode/` folder into `.gitignore` in order to never expose any fragile data.

 ## Golang Air Development